spcourse/wikipedia/20 scraping/contents.md

 ### BeautifulSoup

-To scrape data from webpages, we use BeautifulSoup—a Python library for extracting data from HTML and XML files.
+To scrape data from webpages, we use BeautifulSoup — a Python library for extracting data from HTML and XML files.
 It simplifies the process of navigating, searching, and modifying the parse tree.

 Begin with the following tutorial on HTML and the DOM.
 Ignore any reference to JavaScript (you may replace it in your mind with BeautifulSoup), as it will not be needed in our exercises.